EXP-code/EXP-container/README.md

   successfully run an Ubuntu 22.04 container on a CentOS8-based cluster.
 Please consider contributing back any successful variants for other Linux distributions

+- The pyEXP build in the HPCCM container has been successfully tested with `mpi4py`, `numpy` and `matplotlib`.  `Astropy` has been included but not tested.